mike-pink/Project_Portfolio-/learn.md

 - Having my program scan the URL without crashing

 How I solved it:
+- I solved the importing of API keys by using python dictionaries.
+Creating a key of x-apikey and assigning a value of the enviornmental variable which I created and imported using the os library.
 - I began by reviewing others URL scanner projects to get a general idea of how the program should run or certain libraries and tools used, such as requests, haslib, etc.
 I looked up articles on each library to understand what they are used for.
 I also looked at problems others were facing on stack overflow regarding these libraries, and seen the solutions for them.
 I used AI to explain bugs and why they occured.
 If I ever came across a tool which would help complete the program, I asked for a detailed